 Industrial demand for silver in many cases may also be inelastic to higher price spikes due to the tiny trace amounts of silver utilized in many of the aforementioned industrial applications.

-Thus even if silver were to be priced many multiples higher than it is today, silver usage in smartphones or other electronics for example will most likely continue.
+Thus even if silver were to get priced many multiples higher than it is today, silver usage in smartphones or other electronics, for example, will most likely continue.

 How much silver is in a computer?